narfdotpl/lenso/README.md

 See [example playground](example) to see it in action.

-Specifying all model properties in JSON is far from ideal.
+Having to specify all model properties in JSON is far from ideal.
 In the future I would like to be able to inspect source files and generate lenses without extra configuration.

 Introduction to lenses
 ----------------------

 Lenses are "functional getters and setters" for immutable objects.
-A lens is made for a `Whole` object and its `Part`.
+A lens is implemented for a `Whole` object and its `Part`.
 You can "look through" the lens at an object to get its part — the lens acts as a getter.
 You can also use the lens to change a part of an object.
 Then it acts like a setter, except we are talking about immutable objects here, so after "setting", the lens returns a new `Whole` object with the new part swapped in.

 ```swift
 struct Lens<Whole, Part> {